qutebrowser A keyboard-driven browser.

 See the next section for an alternative install method which might help with those issues but result in an older Qt version.

-You can specify a Qt/PyQt version with the --pyqt-version flag, see mkvenv.py --help for a list of available versions.
+You can specify a Qt/PyQt version with the --pyqt-version flag, see scripts/mkvenv.py --help for a list of available versions.
 By default, the latest version which plays well with qutebrowser is used.

 Note